Day care workers, assisted living staff, residents to be tested in West Virginia

 CHARLESTON — Gov. Jim Justice signed an executive order on Wednesday to test all residents and staff at assisted living facilities in the state as well as all day care center workers.

-Assisted living facilities has been a priority after the nursing home statewide testing project wrapped up last week, with every resident and staff member tested for coronavirus.
+Assisted living facilities have been a priority after the nursing home statewide testing project wrapped up last week, with every resident and staff member tested for coronavirus.

 But Justice said mandatory testing of all staff at day care centers, which are reopening to take care of children as their parents return to work, is now needed.